PAWS RESCUE LEAGUE INC.

 How long will it take for my dog to adjust?

-- After three weeks, your new dog has begun to settle into their new life.
+• After three weeks, your new dog has begun to settle into their new life.
 They're feeling more comfortable, secure, and familiar with their surroundings and daily routine.
 As they let their guard down, their true personality will emerge, and potential behavior issues may arise.
-This is a crucial time to assert your role as a strong, compassionate pack leader, setting clear boundaries and reinforcing positive behaviors.
+This is a crucial time to ensure you are setting clear boundaries and reinforcing positive behaviors.
 Consistency and guidance will help your dog understand what's expected, addressing any emerging issues and fostering a well-adjusted, well-behaved companion.

-- After three months, your dog has fully settled into their new home, surrounded by familiarity and comfort.
-A strong bond, built on trust, has formed between you and your dog, providing them with a profound sense of security.
-Your dog now confidently navigates their environment, responds readily to commands, and exhibits calmness in your presence.
+• After three months, your dog has fully settled into their new home, surrounded by familiarity and comfort.
+A strong bond, built on trust, has formed between you and your dog, providing them with a sense of security.
+Your dog now confidently navigates their environment and exhibits calmness in your presence.
 This foundation enables continued training, socialization, and growth, cementing a lifelong connection.
-Celebrate this milestone, knowing your patience, love, and dedication have created a haven for your loyal companion.

 What does my adoption fee include?

-Please be aware that our adoption fees, transportation fees, and quarantine fees are non-refundable.
-These fees cover critical expenses related to rescuing, transporting, and caring for dogs, including veterinary care, logistics, facilities, and administrative costs.
-By proceeding with adoption, transportation, or quarantine, you acknowledge and agree to this policy.
-Your understanding helps us continue our vital work in rescuing and rehousing dogs in need.
+Please be aware that our adoption fees are non-refundable.
+These fees cover critical expenses related to rescuing, transporting, and caring for dogs, including veterinary care, overhead, and administrative costs.
+By proceeding with adoption, you acknowledge and agree to this policy.
+Your understanding helps us continue our vital work in saving dogs in need.

 How do i make proper introductions?